Outlier622/Long_video_understanding/README.md

 ## Key Findings

-The experiments suggest that keyframe sampling has a meaningful effect on long-video understanding quality.
+The current experiments suggest that sampling strategy has a meaningful impact on the quality and reliability of long-video understanding inputs.

 The main findings are:

 1. **Fixed sampling is stable but content-agnostic.**
-   It can miss short-lived events and does not adapt to different clip types.
+   It is easy to implement, but it does not adapt to different visual content.
+It can miss short-lived events and over-sample static or low-information moments.

 2. **Content-aware sampling improves visual evidence selection.**
-   It uses frame-level visual signals to select more informative keyframes.
+   By using frame difference, scene change, brightness, sharpness, and temporal coverage, the sampler can select frames based on visual information density instead of relying only on fixed time intervals.

 3. **Optical flow improves sensitivity to motion-heavy scenes.**
-   It is useful for explosions, monster movement, transformations, aircraft motion, and combat.
+   Optical flow is useful for clips involving explosions, monster movement, transformations, aircraft motion, combat, and fast transitions.

-4. **Fixed optical-flow weighting is not ideal.**
+4. **A single fixed optical-flow weight is not ideal.**
-   A high flow weight can over-emphasize small movements in dialogue-heavy, subtitle-heavy, or dark scenes.
+   Higher flow weights can improve motion sensitivity, but they can also make the sampler over-sensitive to camera motion, subtitles, dark scenes, or minor visual changes.

-5. **Adaptive optical-flow weighting provides a better balance.**
+5. **Adaptive optical-flow weighting provides a more balanced design.**
-   It allows the sampler to use stronger motion sensitivity only when the clip appears dynamic enough.
+   In the reviewed subset, dialogue / meeting-oriented clips avoided the highest flow weight, while stronger dynamic clips could receive higher motion sensitivity.
+This supports the use of clip-level dynamic scores for adaptive sampling.

+6. **The current evaluation is promising but not complete.**
+   The project currently provides full-episode processing statistics, selected clip-level ablation results, and qualitative observations.
+A stronger future evaluation should include manually labeled event recall, hallucination rate, and low-information frame ratio.

 ## Example Usage